What is a Recession? Complete Guide to Understanding Economic Downturns

 📉 Stock Market Decline: Financial markets suffer from uncertainty, leading investors to sell assets, which drives prices down.

 🛑 What Causes a Recession?
-Common Triggers

 Recessions can be triggered by a variety of factors, often occurring simultaneously.
 The most common causes include: